-Revealed: How often Barking and Dagenham’s Tube stations were forced to close last year
+Revealed: How often Newham’s Tube stations were forced to close last year

 - Credit: Archant

-Tube stations across Barking and Dagenham suffered unplanned closures four times between New Year’s Day 2018 and the end of July this year, new figures released by Transport for London have revealed.
+Tube stations across Newham suffered unplanned closures 10 times between New Year’s Day 2018 and the end of July this year, new figures released by Transport for London have revealed.

-A Freedom of Information (FoI) request to TfL found that there were two stations in the borough - Becontree and Upney - which saw unscheduled closures within the 19-month period.
+A Freedom of Information (FoI) request to TfL found that tht there were five stations in the borough which saw unscheduled closures within the 19-month period.

 You may also want to watch:

-The four closures meant the stations were shut for a total of three hours - less than the single closure which took place in neighbouring Havering during that time.
+This is less than the single closure which took place in nearby Havering during that time.

 The sixth longest in London, it happened when "unsafe masonry" began falling from the ceiling of Upminster Bridge station on March 14, 2018.